alexlungu28/software-project/docs/agendas/agenda_TA_week_5.md

 # Closing
 *For any final remarks*

-Next week's meeting will be on ... at ....
+Next week's meeting will be on Monday 24th at 14:30.
+PS: It is Whit Monday, so if anyone is unavailable, we will discuss with Alves.